jgaoax/jgaoax.github.io/_pages/about.md

   - /about.html
 ---

 I am a Research Assistant Professor in the Department of Logistics and Maritime Studies at The Hong Kong Polytechnic University.
 I received a Ph.D. degree in Civil Engineering at The Hong Kong University of Science and Technology in 2024, and a B.S. degree in Traffic Engineering at Sun Yat-sen University in 2018.
 My research focuses on the intersection of diverse techniques including optimisation, control, economics, and machine learning to advance efficient, sustainable, and equitable mobility ecosystems.
-My research interests include
+My research interests include:
 - Design and analysis of intelligent transport systems
 - Regulation of emerging mobility services
 - Integrated coordination of transportation and power infrastructures